 The exterior of Notre-Dame is fascinating from any angle: it’s hard to take a bad photograph of this place.

 Unfortunately, on the evening of April 15, 2019, a large fire partially destroyed the upper part of Notre-Dame Cathedral.
-The fire caused serious damage, but thanks to the 400 firefighters at the scene, the monument was able to be partly saved and will be rebuilt.
+The fire caused serious damage, but thanks to the 400 firefighters at the scene, the monument was partly saved.

 8. Rue Crémieux